antoineBarbez/RepositoryMiner/README.md

 # RepositoryMiner

 RepositoryMiner is a project/API that allows to extract the history of source code metrics.
 The RepositoryMiner walks through the history of revisions (i.e., commits) of a project and allows compute the values of several software metrics at each revision.
+Note that the RepositoryMiner can also be used to simply compute the values the metrics at a specific revision.

 The RepositoryMiner produces a set of *.csv* files.
 Each file contains the values of the chosen metrics (e.g., Lines Of Code) computed for a set of predefined code components (e.g. classes or methods), **at a specific revision of the system**.